wuaipinglab/RECDS/readme.md

-# INSTALLATION AND IMPLEMENTATION OF RECDS and Third-party software
+# REcognition of Cluster-transition Determining Sites (RECDS)

 `RECDS` evaluate the contribution of a specific amino acid site on the HA protein in the whole history of antigenic evolution.
-In RECDS, we ranked all of the HA sites by calculating the contribution scores derived from the forest of gradient boosting classifiers trained by various sequence-based and structure-based features.
+In `RECDS`, we ranked all of the HA sites by calculating the contribution scores derived from the forest of Gradient Boosting Classifiers trained by various sequence-based and structure-based features.

 Copyright of `RECDS` scripts in code dir, including how to extract features, train model and color trees, are reserved by Aiping Wu lab.

-***Important: The project uses `python 2.7` interpreter and when you use it you should modify python script files and set some paths based on your computing environment and third-party software installation.***
+***Important: The project uses `python 2.7` interpreter and when you run the pipeline, you should modify python script files and set some paths based on your computing environment and third-party software installation.***

-The repo contains the following directories:
+The repo contains the following:

 ## 1. Raw data used in this project